earth-mover/icechunk/docs/docs/icechunk-python/distributed-writes.md

 ### More control

 Sometimes we need more control over these writes.
-For example, you may want to write the metadata for all arrays first, then write any in-memory variables
+For example, you may want to
+1. write the metadata for all arrays first,
-(e.g. coordinate arrays), and verifying the contents of the store *before* issuing a large distributed write.
+2. then write any in-memory variables (e.g. coordinate arrays),
+3. verify the contents of the store *before* issuing a large distributed write.
+4. Execute the large distributed write.

 Begin by creating a new [`XarrayDatasetWriter`](./reference.md#icechunk.xarray.XarrayDatasetWriter)